More ways than ever...

 Additionally, it has been proven that persons living with HIV that are on their HIV medication, and have a low number of copies of virus in their system will not transmit the virus to their HIV-negative partners sexually.
 This is called treatment as prevention, or TasP.
 For more information on TasP, visit CDC.gov.

 Comprehensive Harm Reduction

-People who share needles, syringes or other equipment to inject drugs, silicone or hormones are at high risk for getting HIV, hepatitis B and hepatitis C. Reusing needles can also lead to infections such as skin abscesses and endocarditis (a heart infection).
+People who share needles, syringes or other equipment to inject drugs, silicone or hormones are at high risk for getting HIV, hepatitis A, hepatitis B and hepatitis C. Reusing needles can also lead to infections such as skin abscesses and endocarditis (a heart infection).
 Comprehensive Harm Reduction programs (also called needle exchange or syringe services) help people reduce the negative health impacts of drug use.
 These programs provide new syringes and needles, disposal of used syringes, referral to drug treatment and medical care, Naloxone (to reverse overdoses), education and counseling, testing for HIV, hepatitis and other diseases, and referral to social services and insurance.
-Location of Comprehensive Harm Reduction programs in Virginia can be found at: http://www.vdh.virginia.gov/disease-prevention/chr/.
+Location of Comprehensive Harm Reduction programs in Virginia can be found on our CHR page.